Skip to content

 Opening System Registry in LocalSystem Account Profile

-The Registry Editor is launched by the PsExec command line mentioned above under the LOCALSYSTEM account so that you can edit the registry’s protected areas.
-In the Registry Editor window, go to the desired registry key and modify the values you want.
-When you are done, simply exit the Registry Editor.
+The PsExec command line mentioned above launches the Registry Editor under the Local System Account, enabling you to edit the registry’s protected areas.
+Within the Registry Editor window, access the desired registry key and modify the values as needed.
+Once finished, exit the Registry Editor.

 Method 2 – Using Advanced Run from Nirsoft